wengangmao/wengangmao.github.io/_sources/contents/projects/shippingaieems.md

 +++

-This project is funded by VINNOVA, jointed with Swedish Space Energy, FORMAS and Swedish Energy Agency!
+This project is funded by VINNOVA, jointed with Swedish Space Agency, FORMAS and Swedish Energy Agency!

 ```{figure} ./images/aieems.png